Kids can use the classic crayon and paint technique, scratch art, to make a family portrait to give as a give to a parent or grandparent.

 I am super-stoked to share this fun and easy art project with you today!
 Grab the crayons and the black paint.
 I’m going to show you how your kids can make a framed “scratch art family portrait” to give to a loved one for Christmas or a birthday.

-If you’re not familiar with the scratch art process, I’ll explain it in detail in a minute, but basically, it’s a layer of crayon, and then a layer of paint.
-When you scratch through the paint, the crayon colour underneath is revealed.
+If you’re not familiar with the scratch art process, it’s a layer of crayon covered with paint.
+When you scratch through the paint, the colourful crayon wax underneath is revealed.